Isabelle Kocher: CEO of Engie, 2016–2020

-Open-innovation and digital technologies are vital to Engie's transition, as digitization must enable the management of local renewable energy stocks through intelligent networks.

-To further encourage the focus of diversification at Engie, Kocher made a priority of increasing the diversity of its personnel teams.
-She is making Engie more international in its makeup, and set a target of ensuring at least a quarter of Engie executives were women and 35% of high-potential staff were female.
+Since becoming CEO, Isabelle Kocher initiated a strategic shift at Engie aimed at repositioning the company within the global energy sector.
+She emphasized the need for Engie to respond to climate change by transitioning toward a decarbonized, partially decentralized, and digitalized energy model, with the goal of increasing access to energy, including in developing regions.

+To implement this vision, Kocher reorganized the company to reduce management layers and improve agility, supported by a €300 million employee training plan.
+Engie also sold 20% of its assets—valued at €15 billion, notably in coal—and reinvested in renewable and decentralized energy.
+Additionally, €1.5 billion was earmarked for digital technologies and innovation by the end of 2018.

+Additionally, Kocher prioritized diversity and internationalization within the company.
+Under her leadership, Engie set targets to increase female representation, aiming for women to hold at least 25% of executive roles and 35% of high-potential positions.

 Kocher campaigned in 2018 to take on the chairman’s role when Mestrallet retired, but lost out after the government supported Jean-Pierre Clamadieu instead.

 In 2019, after having invested €15 billion in new activities, Kocher announced the definitive exit of coal activities and a new strategic plan for the years 2019-2021.
 Her plan is to specialize in high value-added services and in renewable energies.
 She planned to invest another €12 billion in these activities, partly financed by the sale of €6 billion assets (including the last coal plants).
 She also announced her intention to leave 20 of the 70 countries where Engie is active, and focus the group's activities on 20 countries and 30 metropolitan areas, mainly in Southeast Asia and Africa.

 By the end of 2019, Kocher came under pressure amid reports of a strategy split within the group and disagreements between board members on whether to pursue a sell-off of some gas assets.
 She subsequently failed to get state backing to serve another term.

 On 6 February 2020 it was announced that her mandate as CEO would not be renewed and that new leadership was needed at the head of Engie.

+Since 2020

+In 2021, she co-founded Blunomy, a company focused on supporting the energy transition and decarbonization strategies, where she serves as Executive Chair.

 Other positions

-She is member of the board of Suez, Axa and International Power.
+She is member of the board of Suez, Axa, International Power and Investor AB.
 She is chairman of Terrawatt Initiative, a global non profit-organization designed to implement a new global energy mix along 3 axes: